KarnerTh/mermerd/readme.md

 Just head over to the [Releases](https://github.com/KarnerTh/mermerd/releases) page and download the right executable for your operating system.
 To be able to use it globally on your system, add the executable to your path.

-## Changes from 0.0.2 to 0.0.3

-* `.mermerd` configuration file is not automatically created on first use anymore
-* the parameter for the connection string suggestions (previously `connectionStrings`) was renamed to `connectionStringSuggestions`
-* the flag `-ac` was replaced with `--showAllConstraints`

 ## Features